hoandang/wordpress-modern/README.md

 # Modern wordpress structure
 This will make wordpress development less suck.
-The theme is loaded with vuejs, vuex and lodash.
+The theme is loaded with vue

 ## INSTALL DOCKER FOR LOCAL DEV
 - `brew cask virtualbox`